melissa-c/ISS-tracker/README.md

 # ISS-tracker
-International Space Station tracker

 ##My learning objectives:
 - Using APIs and routing
 - Better understanding of server-side and client-side
 - TDD

 ##What it does:
-Calculates the distance between the ISS and an address on Earth.
+Calculates the distance between the International Space Station and an address on Earth.

 ##How it works:
-The distance between two sets of longitude and latitude coordinates will be calculated based on the extracted ISS position coordinates using an ISS API and the position coordinates of the address input from the browser.
+The distance will be calculated based on the extracted ISS position coordinates using an ISS API and the position coordinates of the address input from the browser using the Google Maps API.

 ###MVP:
 Server-side:
-- Extract ISS coordinates and other information using an ISS API.
+- Use an API to extract the ISS coordinates, astronauts, etc.
-- Extract coordinates of an address using a Google API.
+- Use an API to extract coordinates of an address.
-- Calculate distance between the two sets of coordinates using js functions.
+- Use js functions to calculate the distance.

 Client-side:
-- Display ISS static coordinates and info.
+- Display the extracted ISS static coordinates and info.
 - Text input field for address on Earth.
 - Display the distance between the ISS and the address in km and mi.